rwdaigle/metrix/README.md

 ### 0.3.0

-* Output is now written to `Logger.info` instead of `stdout` and will respect existing Logger settings.
+* Output is now written to `Logger.info` instead of `stdout` and will respect existing Logger settings
-* Due to the use of `ExUnit.CaptureLog`, Elixir v1.1.0 and up is required.
+* Due to the use of `ExUnit.CaptureLog`, Elixir v1.1.0 and up is required